Who We Are

 Liberation practice starts internally.
 We can’t tell clients they need to resist toxic colonizer mindsets if we ourselves aren’t doing the necessary work and having that practice show up for us in our day to day.
 At New Coyote, the preferred workday length is 6 hours or fewer, but never any more.
 If we need more hours, we bring on more people.
 We break for breakfast, lunch and dinner if those meals are lining up with our working hours.
 We pay everyone a minimum of market median plus 10%, and we focus on work that gets results rather than work that checks boxes.
 In the state of Oregon, it is considered fraud for a company our size to provide health insurance, so we offer a merit raise of $3/hr to help offset the cost of insurance for our employees.

-We prioritize clients who are transgender or gender nonconforming people and Black, Indigenous or other people of color, especially those who have recently come into their power.
+We prioritize clients who are transgender or gender nonconforming people and Black, Indigenous or other people of color, especially where we can help people grow into and express their power.

 As a Benefit Corporation for Good, we have a triple bottom line, meaning that we have an obligation to do right by people and the planet over and above profit.

-- We offer full scholarships to all public trainings, no questions asked, and have had scholarship recipients in every one of our trainings
+- We offer full scholarships to all public trainings, no questions asked.

 - Membership in Business for a Better Portland, a progressive chamber of commerce leveraging the power of business to do good in Portland and Oregon